Who we help

 Requests are for one-off matters and there is no obligation on a member to accept a case offered to it.

-Where a lawyer is interested in a case, the group is taken on as a client of the member.
+Where a solicitor is interested in a case, the group is taken on as a client of the member.

 LawWorks staff are a phone call away to deal with any issues if needed.

 The aim of the service is to help small not-for-profit organisations identify potential legal issues before they arise and become more self-sufficient in relation to legal matters.

 LawWorks does this by matching a small not-for-profit and a volunteer solicitor, who will work together on a long-term basis to proactively identify and prevent legal issues.

 Free Talks are short online videos about common legal issues faced by small not-for-profit organisations.

 The videos feature a volunteer solicitor giving practical legal advice to not-for-profit organisations on a discrete area of law to help decision-making and build capacity.

 When producing the video, we liaise with the volunteer about content and assist during filming.
 We then work with our videographer to finalise and publish the final video, which is made available online for free to small organisations.

 Examples of past Free Talks are available here.